elastio/bon/website/src/guide/patterns/fallible-builders.md

 # Fallible Builders

 With `bon`, you can write a builder that validates its inputs and returns a `Result`.
-It's possible to do this only via the function or associated method syntax.
+It's possible to do this via the function or associated method syntax.
+Simply write a constructor function with the `Result` return type and add a `#[builder]` to it.

-If you need to build a struct and do some validation, you won't be able to use the `#[derive(Builder)]` annotation on the struct for that.
-You'll _have to_ define your logic in the associated constructor method (e.g. `new`).

-**Example:**

 ```rust
 use anyhow::Error;